gallegux/menusi/README.md

 Copy your data file to your pendrive or SD card.
 Copy menusi.bas and menusi.bin if you don't have them on the pendrive or SD.
 In CPC execute run"menusi.bas"

+You can put the files in a folder other than the root and modify the bas file to add the |CDR (in Usifac) command once the files have been loaded into memory.

 ## Problems?
 Suggestions?
 You can write to gallegux@hotmail.com